ft1116/AIE8/15_A2A_LangGraph/README.md

 5. **Ecosystem growth** - When everyone follows the same protocol, it creates a marketplace of agents.
 You can mix and match agents from different vendors, just like how you can use apps from different developers on your phone because they all follow the same app store rules.

-**In essence, A2A protocol is the "common language" that allows AI agents to form teams, collaborate, and build complex systems together - just like how HTTP allows web browsers to talk to any web server, regardless of who built them.**

 <br /><br />